gingerbeardman/gingerbeardman.github.io/_posts/2021-05-03-interoperability-of-system-7-and-ios.md

 ## File I/O

-To get files out of System 7 simply drop them onto the File Sharing drive, open Files, and long press on the PDF to get a list of the available actions.
+To get files out of System 7 simply drop them onto the File Sharing drive, open Files, and long press on the file to get a list of the available actions.
 The exact options that iOS will give you will depend on the apps you have installed.
 Don't be a stranger over at the App Store!

 ---